 It’s already in the system, moving seamlessly from one department to another as the account, sale or project changes over time.
-From sales, to warehouse, to accounting.
+From sales to the warehouse, to accounting.

 5. Informed Decision Making

-Once you’re tracking everything in one system that’s communicating with all departments, you can finally get an accurate reporting of what’s happening in your business.
+Once you’re tracking everything in one connected business system that’s communicating with all departments, you can finally get an accurate reporting of what’s happening in your business.